 How I would manage baby’s excess histamine

-Include probiotics that break down histamine.
-I use GutPro Infant.
+- Use probiotics that break down histamine.
+I use Smidge Infant Probiotic.

 Which probiotics can make eczema worse (and which make it better)